Tyrese Rice

-Tyrese Jammal Rice (born May 15, 1987) is an American-born naturalized Montenegrin former professional basketball player who last played for AEK Athens of the Greek Basket League and the Basketball Champions League.
-He also represents the senior men's National Team of Montenegro.
+Tyrese Jammal Rice (born May 15, 1987) is an American-born naturalized Montenegrin former professional basketball player.
+He represented the senior men's national team of Montenegro.
 Rice played college basketball with the Boston College Eagles.

-Early life and high school
+Early life

 Rice was born in Salisbury, North Carolina, to Allison Rice and Wayne Jefferson.
 His parents ended their relationship soon afterward.
 Rice attended L. C. Bird High School in Chesterfield, Virginia, and played on the school's basketball team.
 In his junior and senior seasons, he earned AAA All-State honors from the Virginia High School Coaches Association.
 In the 2004–05 season, he led his team to a school-record 29 wins and a Central Region title, their first ever.
 Rice averaged 27.0 points, 6.2 assists and 5.0 rebounds per game that season.
 He earned 2004–05 Associated Press (Virginia) Co-Player of the Year honors and was named (Richmond) Times-Dispatch Player of the Year.

 Collegiate career

 Rice signed his letter of intent to play basketball at and attend Boston College on April 28, 2005.
 As a freshman (2005–06), Rice played in all 36 games, averaging 9.3 points, 1.4 rebounds and 2.5 assists per game.
-He earned two ACC rookie honors: ACC Rookie of the Week on November 28, 2005 and was named to the ACC All-Freshman team.
+He earned two ACC rookie honors: ACC Rookie of the Week on November 28, 2005, and was named to the ACC All-Freshman team.
 In his sophomore season (2006–07), Rice started all 33 games, averaging 36.6 minutes a game.
 He finished the season with stats of 17.6 points, 3.4 rebounds and 5.4 assists per game.
 Rice was named to the All-ACC second team, and garnered All-Tournament honors for that season's ACC tournament.
 In two NCAA tournament games, Rice averaged 24 points.

 A highlight of Rice's junior season (2007–08) was a career-high 46-point performance in a 90–80 home loss to North Carolina on March 1, 2008.
 He scored 34 points by halftime.
 Rice averaged 21.0 points, 3.3 rebounds and 5.0 assists per game.
 He again earned All-ACC honors, this time on the first team.
 In a scintillating senior year (2008–09), Rice experienced a dip in his scoring, averaging 16.9 points a game but improved in other statistical categories, averaging 3.8 rebounds and 5.4 assists a game.
 He scored 9 points in BC's only appearance of the 2009 NCAA tournament.